 Management Science and Systems Department

-Ram has published extensively on the topics above.
-His publications appear in such journals as INFORMS Journal on Computing, Information Systems Research, IEEE Transactions on Knowledge and Data Engineering, ACM Transactions On Database Systems, ACM Transactions on the Web, IEEE Transactions on Systems, Man and Cybernetics, Naval Research Logistics, Management Science, CACM, Journal of the American Society for Information Science and Technology and Applied Artificial Intelligence.
+Ramesh has published extensively on the research topics above.
+His publications appear in such journals as INFORMS Journal on Computing, Information Systems Research, IEEE Transactions on Computers, IEEE Transactions on Knowledge and Data Engineering, ACM Transactions On Database Systems, ACM Transactions on the Web, ACM Transactions on MIS, IEEE Transactions on Systems, Man and Cybernetics, Naval Research Logistics, Management Science, Communications of the ACM, Journal of the American Society for Information Science and Technology (JASIST), Journal of American Medical Informatics Association (JAMIA), and Applied Artificial Intelligence.

 Management Science and Systems

 325D Jacobs Management Center